romainducrocq/DQN-initial-DQN/README.md

 4. **View Without Pyglet:**
 It is possible to implement a view without Pyglet, but it has to be done from scratch.
 The `View` class must however be kept to preserve the inheritance relationship with the entry programs.
 - In `env/view.py`, create the environment view in the `View` class.
-	- 3.1: Create a view, even if empty.
+	- 4.1: Create a view, even if empty.
 Keep the two abstract methods `setup` and `loop`.
-	- 3.2: If not built-in, add a `run` method to call an infinite event loop from the entry programs.
+	- 4.2: If not built-in, add a `run` method to call an infinite event loop from the entry programs.
 - In `play.py` and `observe.py`, create the view and launch the `run` method.
 5. **Hyperparameter configuration:**
 As for the DQN algorithms, only the hyperparameters should be changed for tuning.
-This is done
+- In the dedicated configuration file `dqn/config/dqn_config.py`, tune the hyperparameters:
+	- 5.1:

 ****